Khyonie/Lilac/README.md

 The allowed types are `byte`, `short`, `integer` (which is the default, and not included in serialization), `long`, `float` (default) and `double`.
 This feature is not turned on by default, as to remain 100% compliant with the TOML spec.

 ### Respects your comments and newlines
 Several popular configuration libraries do not store comment and newline information.
 Lilac, by contrast, preserves positional comments and all empty lines.
+Even as you add keys and tables, your comments and whitespace will remain relationally consistent to the object above them (this does mean leading whitespace at the top of a document will be trimmed!).
 This feature is not turned on by default.
 ## Usage
 Start by creating a TOML Builder:
 ```java